 Create a Comprehensive Strategic Plan with Smartsheet

-Smartsheet is a cloud-based work management tool in a familiar spreadsheet layout.
-You can use Smartsheet to create a strategic plan for your business or organization - in fact, the built-in Corporate Strategy Planner template can help you streamline and organize your strategic plan.
+Smartsheet is a cloud-based work execution platform in a familiar spreadsheet layout.
+You can use Smartsheet to create a plan for your business or organization that will help you streamline and organize your strategic efforts.

 Use the Corporate Strategy Planner template as an information hub to develop a strategy around your vision, mission, objectives, and tactical initiatives.
 Additionally, track stakeholder progress and cell history so you can adjust or refine the plan along the way.

 Although the template is labelled for corporate use, Smartsheet is fully customizable, so you may edit the columns and organization of the template to fit the needs of a nonprofit, school, or any other organization.